janwilmake/lmpify-docs/README.md

 ## 'Prompt it' buttons

 Allowing users to easily prompt things about your open source library or template can really reduce friction for developers to adopt it.

+- Point to specific contexts that are useful to use (parts of) your library
+- Show how your project was made

 You can link from your README, docs, or website to a prompt button using the following code:

 HTML: